 Define Your AI Goals Before You Search

 Before reaching out to consultants, get clear on what you want AI to do for your business.
-Are you automating a specific process?
+Are you automating a specific repeatable process?
 Building a predictive model?
 Improving customer experience?
-The more specific your goals, the better you can evaluate candidates.
-Write down: the problem you're solving, what success looks like, your timeline, and your budget range.
+The more specific your goals, the better you can evaluate candidates — and the harder it is for vendors to upsell you into work you didn't need.

 Where to Find Qualified AI Consultants